Alter-404/Data_Management/README.md

-# Portfolio Optimization Project
+# Multi-Asset Portfolio Manager

 ## Overview

-The Portfolio Optimization Project is a comprehensive solution designed to optimize multi-asset portfolio strategies using machine learning.
+The Multi-Asset Portfolio Manager project is a comprehensive solution designed to optimize multi-asset portfolio strategies using machine learning.
 This project fetches financial data from Yahoo Finance, processes and cleans the data, stores it in a SQLite3 database, and uses machine learning models to propose optimized portfolio strategies with defined risk exposure.

 ## Features